 The Nyoongar People called this area “Nor-Nor-Up”, the place of the norne (black snake).
 This might explain how Nornalup got its name.

 Captain Thomas Bannister discovered Walpole in 1831.
-The river here was named in honour of Captain W Walpole by Governor James Stirling.
+Governor James Stirling named the river here in honour of Captain W Walpole.

 The first European settlers to the area were Frenchman Pierre Bellanger, and his family, in 1909.
 This was followed the next year by an English family, the Thompsons.